Git Version Control System

 - Fill in a Developer name

-- If you choose a username that is already in use, you will receive an error and will be prompted to choose another username
+- If a name that is already in use, it will receive an error and will be prompted to choose another name

-- Paste the contents of your public key in the SSH public key field
+- Paste the contents of the public key in the SSH public key field

 - This is the key generated in the previous step Generate SSH Key

 - Ensure there are no extra spaces or line breaks before or after the key